 two weeks of each fall and spring semester and 2-3 days at the conclusion of

 summer session as the prime time.

-Our upcoming prime time for Fall 2013 will be December 9 - December 21.
+Our upcoming prime time for Spring will be April 28 - May 10.

 Reasons affecting the price offered for your